Each week during the Whole Life Challenge, you’re presented with a new Well-Being Practice to try.

 - If you’re a Whole Life Challenge veteran, and you’ve adopted a Well-Being Practice that makes a real difference in your life (or would like to concentrate on turning a single Practice into a true habit), feel free to pursue the same Well-Being Practice every day for all 42 days.
 Or, to try new Practices for two weeks at a time.
 Or to rediscover the joy of variety by trying all 6.
 The only criteria for our veterans to earn daily points is that you’re choosing a Well-Being Practice each week, and you’re keeping with it for 7 days.

-Of course, if you have any questions about the Lifestyle Practices, you can email us email@example.com or use the Live Chat feature on any of our web pages (please leave a message if we're not live at the moment) or even text us with your support questions at 310-596-4093.
-We’d love to hear from you!
+Of course, if you have any questions about the Lifestyle Practices, you can email us — email@example.com or use the Live Chat feature on any of our web pages (please leave a message if we're not live at the moment).
+We look forward to hearing from you!

 - The Whole Life Challenge Team